1ux/BasicColorLedControl/README.md

 Please note that there are qualitative differences in LEDs and my characteristics do not have to match your LEDs.

 ## Usage
-1. Copy the src directory into your current Arduino project directory.
-Alternatively, you can also move the „./MultiColorLedControl“ directory to your Arduino library directory. (~/Arduino/libraries/)
-2. Include the header file using the include directive.
-3. This library is organized in a class.
-First create an object.
-4. Then call the setup method and specify the 3 hardware ports of the microcontroller to which the RGB LED is connected.
-As the last parameter, specify the LED type as COMMON_ANODE or COMMON_CATHODE.
-5. Now you can use the LED.
-First run the TestLEDs() method that displays all colors individually to make sure everything is connected correctly to the microcontroller.

 Here is an example as Common Cathode :